 One doesn’t have to travel far to enjoy the region’s scenic beauty and robust outdoor activities that include hiking, camping, rafting, boating and more.

-People who have a bit more time can make the 90-minute drive to Yosemite National Park or Knight’s Ferry, an important historical and mining town during the Gold Rush era that is currently home to the longest covered bridge west of the Mississippi.
+People who have a bit more time can make the 90-minute drive to Yosemite National Park or head north to Knights Ferry, an important historical and mining town during the Gold Rush era that is currently home to the longest covered bridge west of the Mississippi.

 The adjoining Sequoia-Kings Canyon National Park protects immense mountains, deep canyons, huge trees and stunningly diverse habitats.
 Travel on the Generals Highway, which ascends to more than 5,000 feet from chaparral and oak-studded foothills to the awe-inspiring sequoia groves.
 From there, trails lead to the high-alpine wilderness which makes up most of these parks.
 Beneath the surface lie many beautiful caverns.

 Columbia State Historic Park, near Sonora, is one of the most well-preserved Gold Rush communities.
 Visitors can take a ride a 100-year-old stagecoach, go horseback riding, pan for gold or tour an active gold mine.